Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 #### 1. Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the 5th and 6th code cell of the IPython notebook.

 As a first step, I decided to convert the images to grayscale because there is not significant information loss on going from GBG to grey.
 Rather this will speed up the training process by reducing the size of the data.

-Here is an example of a traffic sign image after grayscaling.
+Here is an example of a traffic sign image after grayscaling which is done at 7th code cell.

 ![alt text](after_preprocessing.png)

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because it is easy to processes data from input layer once these data are normalized.

 --------------